 The Office of Sustainability Student Internship Program – a collaboration with UGA’s J. W. Fanning Institute for Leadership Development – provides opportunities for hands-on learning, leadership and professional development while making a positive and tangible impact within the University of Georgia and Athens communities.

-Unpaid positions in the Office of Sustainability are available during each academic semester.
-Unpaid interns will have opportunities to collaborate with other interns and office staff and are expected to spend 5-10 hours per week working on the project or topical area assigned and assisting Office of Sustainability staff as needed.
+Unpaid internship positions in the Office of Sustainability are available during each academic semester.
+Unpaid interns have opportunities to collaborate with other interns and office staff and are expected to spend up to 10 hours per week working on a specified project or topical area and assisting Office of Sustainability staff as needed.

 For a list of past and present interns and the projects on which they worked, please click here.

 (Note: We appreciate the student interest in our program!
-We received the highest number of applicants to date for Fall 2013 internship positions.
-If you were are not selected this semester, please consider future opportunities with the Office of Sustainability.
+Internship positions are very competitive.
+If you are not selected this semester, please consider future opportunities with the Office of Sustainability.
 Internship positions are posted toward the end of each semester for the following term.)

 Internship Program Documents: